Rules and Regulations

 7.9.2 Credit Slips.
 When a player presents to a licensed video lottery agent a credit slip that has any winning value, the licensed video lottery agent must immediately pay the player in cash or by check, but only for the licensed video lottery agent's own credits slips.

 7.10 Liability for Malfunction.
 Unless the Director is satisfied that a mutilated lottery ticket is genuine, no credit or prize will be issued to the holder of said ticket.
-The Delaware Lottery is not responsible for paying winning tickets resulting from any system or terminal malfunction or from human error.
-Tickets misprinted due to machine error or any malfunction or other type of error must be returned to the Delaware Lottery’s office, and the Agent’s account will be credited.
-If a ticket that has been sold to the public is determined by the Director to be misprinted due to machine error (as determined by the Delaware Lottery’s internal procedures) or is determined to be erroneously issued due to a malfunction or other type of error, the Delaware Lottery shall reimburse the ticket holder for the cost of the ticket.
+The Delaware Lottery is not responsible for wagers not placed due to a system or terminal malfunction or from human error or paying winning tickets resulting from any system or terminal malfunction or from human error.
+Tickets misprinted due to machine error or any malfunction or other type of error must be returned to the Delaware Lottery's office, and the Agent's account will be credited.
+If a ticket that has been sold to the public is determined by the Director to be misprinted due to machine error (as determined by the Delaware Lottery's internal procedures) or is determined to be erroneously issued due to a malfunction or other type of error, the Delaware Lottery shall reimburse the ticket holder for the cost of the ticket.
 Such tickets will not be eligible for any prize.
 The Director may require agents to comply with such directives as he deems necessary for erroneous, misprinted, or mutilated tickets received by an agent.

-7.11 Each prize ticket winner must present a physical paper ticket to an agent or to the Delaware Lottery claim a prize.
+7.11 Each prize ticket winner must present a physical paper ticket to an agent or to the Delaware Lottery to claim a prize , and the physical paper ticket must have been printed on official or authorized Delaware Lottery ticket stock.
 In addition, a winner may be required to provide (i) a photo identification card that has the winner's name and current residential address and (ii) a Social Security card.

 7.12 The Director will determine:

-7.12.1 the types of sports wagers that will be offered for sale at sportsbooks and at agents' premises, and 7.12.2 at which locations players may cash winning sports lottery tickets.
+7.12.1 The types of sports wagers that will be offered for sale at sportsbooks and at agents' premises;

 7.13 The Director has the authority to develop and implement a sports lottery mobile application that will allow the sale of sports lottery tickets to players who wish to use cellular phones or other types of computerized mobile devices or computers to purchase such tickets.